k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 variant of `User_HsR` where each column is wrapped in `Maybe` is acceptable too, but often less practical.

-## Scenario 3: HsI, Haskell values to be written to the database
+## Scenario 3: HsI, Haskell values to be inserted to the database

 In this scenario the types are mostly like those in the previous one, but we also want to consider that some columns can take a `DEFAULT` value when being.